reymon359/how-to-live/docs/don't be emotionally attached to money./index.md

-# Don't be emotionally attached to money
+# Don't be emotionally attached to money and material things

 When money is your ideal, of course you won’t like spending it — it’s the thing you’re working for!
 But when money is not your ultimate goal, you recognize that money is easily replaceable.
 A dollar I make today is the same as a dollar I make tomorrow.